SallyU/reset/README.md

-# reset
+# HTML5 Reset
-reset css and JS,  used more easier and more convenient
+css and JS,  used more easier and more convenient

-## HTML5